quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

-# Revisiting arrays and slices with generics (DRAFT)
+# Revisiting arrays and slices with generics

 **[The code for this chapter is a continuation from Arrays and Slices, found here](https://github.com/quii/learn-go-with-tests/tree/main/arrays)**